DanielXMoore/Civet/civet.dev/reference.md

   node = next
 </Playground>

-You can check for nonnull instead of truthy values with a `?`:
+You can check for non-null instead of truthy values with a `?`:

 <Playground>
 sum .= 0